a-lost-scholar/ANTH410R/2025-09-14-week-4-fail-log.md

 ## Comments/Concerns
 Overall, I think this week went well.
 I certainly would like to keep using TiddlyWiki, I think!
 It gives a similar feel as quickly writing on a sticky note and putting it somewhere, which is nice.
 That said, I really need to find a way to organize those "sticky notes".
 As much as I love clutter, I would like to be able to find something without me staring through a billion files!

+You can also download my TiddlyWiki to see my notes [here](https://github.com/a-lost-scholar/MyTiddlyWiki).
+I set up a Github for it so I could use it across computers, as the file will save to it and allow me to redownload it elsewhere (though warning that it's a bit messy in there)!

 This week, my main task list is as follows:
 - [ ] Organize TiddlyWiki.